We Asked An Immunologist Your Questions About COVID-19 Vaccine Safety

 Are people with Type 1 diabetes more likely to have a particularly bad reaction to the vaccine?

-All the data points to no. You’ll rarely hear a scientist say never—1 in millions is not never—but all the studies to date say no, and we can have confidence in that because there’s been a lot of post-marketing assessment of these vaccines.
+All the data points to no. You’ll rarely hear a scientist say never—one in millions is not never—but all the studies to date say no, and we can have confidence in that because there’s been a lot of post-marketing assessment of these vaccines.
 We have a lot of people who have taken the vaccines already worldwide to see how it’s working.

 And that’s what we look at—the remarkably low rate of adverse reactions that are reported and tracked, versus the highly measurable rates of severe illness or death, or of long-term disability from long haul COVID.